All of your personal questions regarding birth control and sexual health answered here.

 How effective is the withdrawal method?

-Many young women believe that because they’ve had an STD, they can’t get pregnant.
+Many young people believe that because they’ve had an STD, they can’t get pregnant.
 If you don’t have any other medical conditions that affect fertility, it’s best to assume that you can get pregnant.

 Can I get a test?